sertit/eoreader/README.md

 (see [here](https://numpy.org/doc/stable/reference/maskedarray.generic.html) to learn more about it) and converted to float.
 The mask corresponds to the nodata of your product, that is set to 0 by convention.

+:warning:
+Sentinel-3 and SAR products need [`SNAP gpt`](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/70503590/Creating+a+GPF+Graph) to be available in your path !

 ## Optical data

 Accepted optical satellites are: